ErolC/MRouter/docs/index.en.md

 }
 ```

-Please note that `compose-wasm` is currently experimental and may have more bugs than other platforms.
+Please note that `compose-wasm` is currently experimental stage and may have more bugs than other platforms.
 Please use it with caution.